curry-scott/Tic-Tac-Toe/pseudo.md

 -View
 connects to board
     const board= document.getElementById("board")
-Load empty board- how do you get it.. function what does initiate create object board.
+Load empty board- how do you get it.. function
+  initiate create object board.

 create row of 3
 create column of 3
 row and columns creat tiles
-    Create row, columns and tiles- generateElement to create div (Bootstrap).-- Render
+    Create row, columns and tiles- generateElement to create div (Bootstrap).// Render

 create an element for current game state player notification - generateElement --switched with each turn.

+create an element to communicate current game state

 create reset button-
   text on button- play game
   addEventListener- reset button to reset at anytime during the game

 Model- data

 Input function initialize game

-function init_game() {
+function initModel() {

-    game_state = 0;
+    gameState = 0;

-Calculate current state of game by counting increment
+Calculate/Track current state of game by counting increment

-Call restartGame run gameState

 Create board state- create an array-

+Declare function to check for win or tie

+Declare possible win combinations

-Create currentPlayer- X
+Create currentPlayer

 Create playerNotification- Player X - Notes: changes after every turn ex: Player O

 Check current state of board to check for wins- keeps track of which tiles are available